rdlauer/articles/nativescript/survey-results-winter-2017/post.md

 ## But First: Prize Winners! 🎁

-We gave out a handful of $100 gift cards to five lucky respondents to the survey.
-All of these folks have already been contacted, so if you think it's your name on the list, unfortunately it probably isn't.
-Better luck next time though (and thanks anyway for filling out the survey!).
+We gave out $100 gift cards to five lucky respondents to the survey.
+All of these folks have already been contacted, so if you think it's your name on the list, unfortunately it probably isn't 😉.
+Better luck next time though (and thanks for filling out the survey!).

 - Todd F.
 - Michael O.
 - Tomas B.
 - Ben M.
-- ???
+- Rob B.

 ## Getting Started with NativeScript